The Willamette River Field Guide

 by Eric Sevareid

 It’s hard to imagine how Eric and Walt survived their under-funded, hastily-conceived adventure.
-These two high school buddies naively embark on an epic canoe adventure that takes them Minneapolis to Hudson Bay.
-I found this story funny, fascinating, and very enjoyable.
+These two high school buddies naively embark on an epic canoe adventure that takes them from Minneapolis to Hudson Bay.
+I found this story funny and fascinating.
 Eric’s writing captures the thrill and wonder of being 18, reckless, fearless, and fully alive.
 If you are older than 18 this book will probably remind you a bit of what it was like to think like an 18 year old.
 It’s an awesome paddle adventure book.

 We bring boats to people and people to water